solimanlance/paper-profit/README.md

   portfolio to file ✔
 - As a user, when I start the application, I want to be given the option to load my portfolio from file ✔
+- As a user, when I start the application, I want to see a splash screen before the application runs! ✔

 # Instructions for Grader
 - You can generate the first required action related to the user story